ddbit/verba-volant/MITM.md

 * No persistent identity or PKI required
 * No signatures or long-term key storage
-* Human-readable PINs suitable for voice/SMS/QR transmission
+* Human-readable AUTHCODEs suitable for voice/SMS/QR transmission
 * Can be implemented with minimal UI

-## Alternatives and Extensions

-* Longer PINs (6+ digits) for higher entropy
-* Use of word-based SAS or emojis for usability
-* Optional trust-on-first-use (TOFU) key pinning
-* Optional QR code exchange of public keys or fingerprints

 ## Conclusion

-Verba Volant mitigates MITM risks by binding ephemeral public keys to real-world identities using short PINs exchanged over an authentic out-of-band channel.
-This approach enables secure communication bootstrapping without the complexity of centralized identity systems or cryptographic signatures.
+Verba Volant mitigates MITM risks by binding ephemeral public keys to real-world identities using short AUTHCODEs exchanged over an authentic out-of-band channel.
+This approach enables secure communication bootstrapAUTHCODEg without the complexity of centralized identity systems or cryptographic signatures.